Are you looking for a magical winter city break? From Budapest to Stockholm, check out these incredible cities for a snowy city break!

 This Nordic capital is especially charming in the winter, even though the daylight hours are limited – think sunsets around 3 PM.
 However, the lack of sunlight won’t get you down as the whole city is lit up with beautiful lights during the holiday season, and then also again during the Helsinki Lux festival which occurs in January.

-In addition, there’s also the UNESCO fortress island of Suomenlinna that’s well worth a visit even in the cold and several fantastic museums such as the Design Museum that are great for exploring when the weather outside is uncooperative.
+In addition, there’s also the UNESCO fortress island of Suomenlinna that’s well worth a visit even in the cold.
+There are also several fantastic museums such as the Design Museum that are great for exploring when the weather outside is uncooperative.

-If you want to get out of the city, Porvoo and Nuuksio National Park are only a quick train or bus ride away, and you can even visit Tallinn in Estonia on a day trip.
+If you want to get out of the city, Porvoo and Nuuksio National Park are only a quick train or bus ride away.
+You can even take a day trip to Tallinn.
 This really is such an amazing winter city break!

 For more information check out Eternal Arrivals’s post on visiting ‘Helsinki in winter‘.